Recycling is a simple way that you, as a consumer, can help preserve earth’s natural resources.

 Check out the Electronics Recycling page for more information:

-Yes - cans, bottles, shampoo containers, yogurt cups etc. should be rinsed or emptied thoroughly before being placed in a recycling bin.
-This is extremely important because one full soda can could leak onto all the other recyclables and deem the whole batch useless.
-Recyclables don't have to be spotless, its just important that they aren't going to leak everywhere.
+Yes - cans, bottles, shampoo containers, yogurt cups etc. should be rinsed or emptied before being placed in a recycling bin.
+This is important because leaking soda could deem other recyclables useless.
+Recyclables don't have to be spotless, its just important that they aren't going to leak.

-If you're recycling on the go and rinsing your cans isn't an option - no worries just try to dump liquids if you can!
+If you're recycling on the go and rinsing your cans isn't an option - no worries just try to dump as much liquid as you can!

 The sorting machine takes advantage of the different properties of recyclable materials.
 For example, the magnetism of cans and the various weights of different plastics.
 To fully understand how the sorting machines works (MRF) watch this neat video!